nickhart/simple-game-server/README.md

 The server will be available at `http://localhost:3000`

+The server uses JWT-based authentication for API requests.
+CSRF protection is disabled by default for API usage since token-based authentication is used instead of session-based authentication.

 ### CSRF Protection Configuration

 By default, CSRF (Cross-Site Request Forgery) protection is disabled for API requests.
 This is because the API uses token-based authentication (JWT) instead of session-based authentication, which is the typical use case for CSRF protection.